vellum/dots-and-frets/README.md

 # dots and frets

-Dots and Frets is a visualization of music scales for the guitar fretboard.
+Dots and Frets visualizes music scales for the guitar fretboard.
 I made this to hack music theory to learn guitar faster.

 ![screen sample](./screencap.png)